CRM for PR: 20+ PR tools to help manage your media relations

 Get industry info in a digestible overview by putting all of your favorite blogs into searchable categories.
 You can view all categories at once, go through it individually and save articles to read later.

 There are tons of news aggregators out there.
-Most of them allow you to drill down to topics like food, fashion, tech, … which can come in handy to know what’s hot in the sectors your clients are active in: reddit (drill down the more serious subreddits), quartz, techmeme, …
+Most of them allow you to drill down to topics like food, fashion, tech, etc, which can come in handy for learning what’s hot in the sectors your clients are active in.

 When you have an offline store you see your customers coming in every day.
 It’s easy to approach them to help them make certain choices.

 If you’re in the digital business you need technology that allows you to approach your visitors: to guide them, help them, answer questions.